vygr/ChrysaLisp/docs/COMMS.md

-There are two functions to allocate mail messages, one where the data is already available `'sys_mail 'alloc_obj`, and one where an empty message needs to be created which the creator will fill in with the data, `'sys_mail 'alloc`.
+There are two functions to allocate mail messages, one where the data is already available `'sys_mail 'alloc_obj`, and one where an empty message needs to be created, which the creator will fill in with data, `'sys_mail 'alloc`.

 There are counterparts for the receiver where a message can be freed in its entirety, `'sys_mail 'free`, or the data object can be retained and only the